Readability Scores for Documents API - ApyHub - ApyHub

 data.flesh_kincaid_reading_ease.levelNumberThe Flesch-Kincaid Grade of the given text.

-data.flesh_kincaid_reading_ease.labelBooleanIf the Flesch Reading Ease score is greater then 70 it is true else false
+data.flesh_kincaid_reading_ease.labelBooleanIf the Flesch Reading Ease score is greater then 70 it is true else false.

 data.flesh_kincaid_reading_ease.classStringDescribes the readability class or category, such as College for complex texts, the Flesh Kincaid Reading Ease Table contains all possible values.